Romantic decorating doesn't have to be relegated to the bedroom. It's easy to bring a soft, romantic vibe to just about any room in the house.

 - skirted furniture

-- architectural details such as wainscotting or panel moulding
+- architectural details such as wainscotting or panel molding

 - fresh flowers

-While "romantic" isn't its own style per se, it borrows heavily from shabby chic, French, and traditional style decorating.
-In fact, Parisian-style decor is often considered romantic, and the two go hand in hand.
-So if you're still not sure how make your living room feel more romantic look to these styles for inspiration.
+While "romantic" isn't its style per se, it borrows heavily from shabby chic, French, and traditional style decorating.
+The Parisian style decor is often considered romantic, and the two go hand in hand.
+So if you're still not sure how to make your living room feel more romantic, then look to these styles for inspiration.